innertrends/Labs/ApiClients/Compass-PHP/README.md

 Parameter | Optional | Description
 --- | --- | ---
-event name | false | the event data, an array of contextual data for the current event event data | true | the event name, how you want to label the
+event name | false | the event name, how you want to label the collected contextual data event data | true | the event data, an array of contextual data for the current event

 ######  sending a log